 - a.
 At least 375 clock hours must be earned in direct client/patient contact. - b.
 A minimum of 325 hours must be earned at the graduate level. - c.
-Students may receive credit for up to 50 clinical practicum hours earned at the undergraduate level under the supervision of an SLP professional with CCC-SLP from ASHA. - d.
+A total of 70 graduate level simulation hours may be counted towards the 400 required hours. - d.
+Students may receive credit for up to 50 clinical practicum hours earned at the undergraduate level under the supervision of an SLP professional with CCC-SLP from ASHA. - e.
 Students must apply up to 25 clinical observation hours towards the total of 400 clinical clock hours that must be earned